Ivo-Balbaert/The_Way_to_Jai/book/26_Metaprogramming and macros.md

 You can see that it is real code, because variable `count` is incremented.
 Header, body, and footer are known at compile-time because of the $'s, so we can #insert them.
 This gives you some flexibility for constructing code.

-2nd way: Even the entire contents of a struct can be made through a `#insert -> string` construction.
+_2nd way_: Even the entire contents of a struct can be made through a `#insert -> string` construction.
 This takes the form:
 ```c++
 A_Type :: struct( ... ) {
     #insert -> string { ... }